Eligibility and Election

 In addition, JMU graduates of at least ten years' standing who, by contributions in the fields of the humane sciences and letters or by works of pure literature have given clear evidence of the possession of distinguished scholarly capacities, may be elected to alumni membership.
 Outstanding individuals who are not graduates of JMU but who are similarly distinguished may be offered honorary membership.

-Each winter the Committee on Members in Course obtains the credentials of juniors and seniors satisfying the eligibility requirements listed above.
+Each winter the Committee on Members in Course obtains the credentials of juniors, seniors, and December graduates satisfying the eligibility requirements listed above.
 The committee selects the most qualified candidates for election and recommends them to the chapter.
 The chapter then votes on this recommendation.
-Candidates receiving the endorsement of at least four-fifths of the chapter membership are extended invitations to join the chapter.
+Candidates receiving the endorsement of at least four-fifths of the chapter membership are extended invitations to join the chapter at the subsequent spring induction ceremony.

 The Committee on Members in Course may also propose candidates for almuni and honorary membership.
 These must likewise receive the endorsement of four-fifths of the chapter membership before being invited to join the chapter.